 - BPM: Business Process Management maps out your current processes with flowcharts and other process modeling tools.
 Then it redesigns, executes, monitors, and refines your processes over time

-6 Process Improvement Methodologies to Know
+The Best Process Improvement Methodologies to Implement for Your Business

 Let’s break down some of the most useful process improvement methodologies to improve your team’s output and say bye-bye to bottlenecks. ⏱️